Suzanne (Leonard Cohen song): Background

-"Suzanne" was inspired by Cohen's platonic relationship with dancer Suzanne Verdal.
-Its lyrics describe the rituals that they enjoyed when they met: Suzanne would invite Cohen to visit her apartment by the harbour in Montreal, where she would serve him Constant Comment tea, and they would walk around Old Montreal past the church of Notre-Dame-de-Bon-Secours, where sailors were blessed before heading out to sea.
+"Suzanne" was inspired by Cohen's platonic relationship with the dancer Suzanne Verdal.
+Its lyrics describe the rituals that they enjoyed when they met: Verdal would invite Cohen to visit her apartment by the harbour in Montreal, where she would serve him Constant Comment tea, and they would walk around Old Montreal past the church of Notre-Dame-de-Bon-Secours, where sailors were blessed before heading out to sea.

 Verdal was interviewed by CBC News's The National in 2006 about the song.
 Verdal says that she and Cohen never had a sexual relationship, contrary to what some interpretations of the song suggest.
 Cohen stated in a 1994 BBC interview that he only imagined having sex with her, as there was neither the opportunity nor inclination to actually go through with it.
-She says she has met Cohen twice since the song's initial popularity: once after a concert Cohen performed in the 1970s and once in passing in the 1990s when she danced for him, but Cohen did not speak to her (and possibly did not recognise her).
-Verdal never benefited financially from the song's enormous commercial success.
-In introducing the song during his 1968 performance on the BBC, Cohen said he benefited only from his own performances of "Suzanne", having signed away his rights to the song itself in a legal document deceptively presented to him which he did not read.
+Verdal has said she met Cohen twice after the song's initial popularity: once after a concert Cohen performed in the 1970s and once in passing in the 1990s when she danced for him, but Cohen did not speak to her (and possibly did not recognise her).
+Verdal never benefited financially from the song's commercial success.

-Its lyrics first appeared as the poem "Suzanne Takes You Down" in Cohen's 1966 book of poetry Parasites of Heaven, admittedly because of lack of new material.
-Lyrics to a few other songs from his subsequent 1967 debut album were also printed in the book.
+Its lyrics first appeared as the poem "Suzanne Takes You Down" in Cohen's 1966 book of poetry Parasites of Heaven.
 The song was on his debut album Songs of Leonard Cohen.
 Cohen's recording was released as a single in 1968 but did not reach music charts.
 The song only charted after Cohen's death in 2016.

 In popular culture

-Film

 Nick Cave performed the song in the film Leonard Cohen: I'm Your Man.

-Other

-Martin Sharp wrote the lyrics for Cream's "Tales of Brave Ulysses" to the melody of this song, specifically the Judy Collins version.
+Martin Sharp wrote the lyrics for Cream's "Tales of Brave Ulysses" to the melody of the Judy Collins version of this song.
 Eric Clapton later set Sharp's lyrics to his own music.